learn-co-curriculum/table-to-graph/README.md

 For this challenge, you'll be provided with a string of HTML representing a table of friends.
 You'll need to convert the table to an undirected graph.
 The final graph may be disconnected, i.e. there might not be a path from each person to every other person.
 The string will always contain a valid HTML table with entries in it, and the table will always have the same format: a header row followed by rows which contain the friends data, with two cells per row.

-Note that the graph is a Hash/Object and the adjacency lists are arrays.
+Note that the returned graph is a Hash/Object and the adjacency lists are arrays.

 ```
 friends = "<table>